 Notes

-- Make sure to cover the lasagna pasta sheets completely with the pasta sauce.
+- Make sure to cover the lasagna pasta sheets completely with pasta sauce so they get tender and not crunchy.

-- To make ahead: prepare according to recipe directions, cover with foil, and refrigerate for up to 24 hours.
-Bake for 50 minutes, then remove the foil and bake for an additional 20 minutes.
-Let rest for 15-20 minutes before serving.
+- Make ahead of time by preparing the lasagna according to recipe directions, and cover with foil sprayed with gluten-free cooking spray, and refrigerate for up to 24 hours.
+Bake the lasagna for 50 minutes, and then remove the foil and bake for an additional 20 minutes.
+Let the lasagna rest for 15-20 minutes before serving.

-- To freeze: allow the lasagna to cool.
+- Lasagna is also super easy to freeze.
+First, let the lasagna completely cool.
 Place in a plastic freezer bag or freezer-safe container.
-Reheat in the oven at 350°F for 30 minutes.
+Reheat the frozen lasagna in the oven at 350°F for 30 minutes.
 Make sure to cover the lasagna with foil before reheating in the oven.
-Or allow the lasagna to defrost in the refrigerator overnight and reheat in the microwave.
+You can also allow the lasagna to defrost in the refrigerator overnight and reheat in the microwave.

 Nutrition